NL-BioImaging/biomero/resources/tutorials/tutorial_GoogleCloud_slurm.md

 ## Introduction

-This library is meant to be used with some external HPC cluster using Slurm, to offload your (Omero) compute to servers suited for it.
+This library is meant to be used with some external HPC cluster using Slurm, to offload your (OMERO) compute to servers suited for it.

-However, if you don't have ready access (yet) to such a cluster, you might want to spin some test environment up in the Cloud and connect your (local) Omero to it.
+However, if you don't have ready access (yet) to such a cluster, you might want to spin some test environment up in the Cloud and connect your (local) OMERO to it.
 This is what we will cover in this tutorial, specifically Google Cloud.

 ## 0. Requirements